Lasiodora parahybana

 Common problems include dehydration, stagnant wet conditions, poor ventilation, dangerous enclosure height, and problems during molts.

-Warning signs include a shriveled abdomen, lethargy, refusal to feed with clear decline, and difficult molts.
+Warning signs include a shriveled abdomen, lethargy, refusal to feed with clear decline, fall injury, leaking hemolymph, and difficult molts.

 📌 Conclusion